Today is Bell’s national ‘let’s talk day’ and it’s all about opening up & talking about mental illnesses.

-It’s true, everyone goes through sh*t in their lives. no one has a perfect life (no matter what you think). but There are a few important points to my story here…
+It’s true, everyone goes through shit in their lives. no one has a perfect life (no matter what you think). but there are a few important points to my story here…

 One (& possibly the most important) is the craziness that we don’t talk about this with each other!!
-We carry on throughout our days & nights & take no notice of our peers, our family & friends who are hurting. maybe we are even judging them. but in the same instance, we don’t express our own pain.
+We carry on throughout our days & nights & take no notice of our peers, our family & friends who are hurting.
+Maybe we’re even judging them!
+But in the same instance, we don’t express our own pain.
 Not only do we not talk about it, but we hide away & are ashamed of it.
 If we all go thru these sorts of things, wouldn’t it make sense to share?
 Share our stories & help one another.
 In helping others we really do help ourselves. there is no need to be ashamed, no reason to feel embarrassed.

 It is time to stop.
 To take a stand & make these ‘mental illnesses’ nothing to be ashamed of.
-It is time to be open & honest & helpful. we are all human. let’s join together on this. come on, it’s pretty major people!
+It is time to be open & honest & helpful.
+We’re all human, let’s join together on this…. come on, it’s pretty major people!

-The 2nd point of all of this is that yes I’ve gotten through iT! quite alone at times.
+The 2nd point of all of this is that yes I’ve gotten through it! quite alone at times.
 And mostly ashamed… (When offered help, especially at the beginning I would not take it.
-I would cower away & try to be strong. i did this For a long time. does that sound familiar)? but That is the wrong way.
+I would cower away & try to be strong.
+I did this for a really long time.

-I spent years crying. many hours a day being resentful, hurt, ashamed, angry, defeated. it’s a very difficult time to go thru, & it’s also very hard for people to watch you go thru it.
+I spent years cryingm many hours a day being resentful, hurt, ashamed, angry, defeated.
+It’s a very difficult time to go thru, & it’s also very hard for people to watch you go thru it.

-But at last i learned many things. i read books & listened to tapes.
+But at last I’ve learnt many things.
+I read books & listened to tapes.
 I wrote in a journal & cried some more.
 I took time for myself to slowly & carefully be ok with all the changes.
-I took my husband’s hand & followed him thru the dark times. i made a conscious effort to do only things that were good for me. no more spotless house. instead i watched funny shows. no more muti~tasking, instead i did one thing at a time with all my attention & intention. i stopped to smell the roses & i stopped to watch my kids smile & be kids.
+I made a conscious effort to do only things that were good for me.

-I started this journey alone & scared. let’s face it, I’ve been fearful of nearly everything all my life. but i am here to tell you that this is not the way. it’s easier with help! find a way to make it easier. living with depression, ocd, anxiety, or any other mental illness is tough, don’t go it alone.please.
+I started this journey alone & scared. let’s face it, I’ve been fearful of nearly everything all my life. but I’m here to tell you that this is not the way.
+It’s easier with help! find a way to make it easier, living with depression, ocd, anxiety, or any other mental illness is tough, don’t go it alone.please.

-I started this journey, this transformation, this radical self~love &’ F~U’ Attitude with the grand hope of transforming myself into a person that my kids would be proud of, into someone that my husband and family would be proud of, but especially into someone I would be happy to see in the mirror every morning.
+I started this journey, this transformation, this radical self~love & fuck you attitude with the grand hope of transforming myself into a person that my kids would be proud of, into someone that my family would be proud of, but especially into someone I would be happy to see in the mirror every morning.